web-platform-tests/wpt/docs/writing-tests/testdriver-extension-tutorial.md

 The `create_action` helper function does the heavy lifting of setting up a postMessage to the wptrunner internals as well as returning a promise that will resolve once the call is complete.

-Note the action `name`, it will be used later in the python action representation.
+The action's `name` is important and will be used later when defining the corresponding Python action representation.
+Keep this name in mind for the next steps.

 #### WebDriver BiDi

-For BiDi actions, the action `name` should be in format of `bidi.{MODULE_NAME}.{COMMAND}` like [`bidi.session.subscribe`](https://github.com/web-platform-tests/wpt/blob/107c5fc03139b3247920a0f40983bd1fe4d1fac2/tools/wptrunner/wptrunner/testdriver-extra.js#L202).
+For actions related to WebDriver BiDi, the `name` should follow the format `bidi.{MODULE_NAME}.{COMMAND}`, for example, [`bidi.session.subscribe`](https://github.com/web-platform-tests/wpt/blob/107c5fc03139b3247920a0f40983bd1fe4d1fac2/tools/wptrunner/wptrunner/testdriver-extra.js#L202).

 ### Protocol part

 Next, this is passed to the executor and protocol in wptrunner.
 Time to switch to Python!

-Create a protocol part class in [tools/wptrunner/wptrunner/executors/protocol.py](https://github.com/web-platform-tests/wpt/blob/master/tools/wptrunner/wptrunner/executors/protocol.py):
+To add this command, you'll need to create a corresponding protocol part class in [tools/wptrunner/wptrunner/executors/protocol.py](https://github.com/web-platform-tests/wpt/blob/master/tools/wptrunner/wptrunner/executors/protocol.py).

 ```python
 class SetWindowRectProtocolPart(ProtocolPart):